Lulani Faucets Review & Rating Updated: July 7, 2025

 Powder coating is considerably less burdensome to the environment.
 It does not involve toxic chemicals or produce hazardous waste.

 Powder coating is the usual way in which faucets are given non-metallic or "painted" finishes.
 A colored powder similar in texture to baking flour is applied with a special low-velocity sprayer that gives the powder a positive electrical charge.
-The particles are drawn to the faucet which has a negative charge.
-The faucet is then baked in an oven which melts and bonds the powder and changes the structure of the coating into long, cross-linked molecular chains that give the coating its durability.
+The particles are drawn to the faucet, which has a negative charge.
+The faucet is then baked in an oven to melt and bond the powder and alter the structure of the coating into long, cross-linked molecular chains that give the finish its durability.

 Physical Vapor Deposition